 Device Default Account Passphrases

-A Firebox has two built-in Device Management user accounts and passphrases that you can use to connect to your device:
+A Firebox has two built-in Device Management user accounts and passphrases:

 The built-in read-only password or passphrase that allows access to the device with the status Device Management user account.
 The status user account is assigned the Device Monitor role.
 When you log in with the status user account, you can review your configuration, but you cannot save changes to the Firebox.